-Early in 2013 the AMA Council on Legislation studied the issue of genetic discrimination and developed a set of legislative principles that could guide AMA advocacy activities.
-The complete text of the principles is listed in Appendix II.
+Early in 2013, the AMA Council on Legislation studied the issue of genetic discrimination and developed a set of legislative principles that could guide AMA advocacy activities in the absence of explicit AMA policy.
+The complete text of the principles can be found in Appendix II.
 Briefly, the principles state that prohibitions on genetic discrimination are essential to advancements in medical knowledge and clinical care, and it is part of a physician's duty to safeguard against the inappropriate use of patient medical information for non-medical purposes and to promote open and honest patient-physician communications.
 The principles further state that comprehensive federal protections against genetic discrimination are needed since patients remain at risk of discrimination in a broad array of areas.
 The AMA Board of Trustees approved the principles in March of 2013.